mitchute/PythonEMSPrototype/README.md

 ## Questions to answer with this repo

- - [ ] What version of Python will we use?
+ - [X] What version of Python will we use?
+   - The plan is to get all platforms using Python 3.6
- - [ ] How is Python Packaged?
+ - [X] How is Python Packaged?
+   - On Ubuntu 18.04, we are currently using the system installed Python 3.6
+   - On Windows we are packaging an isolated Python 3.7 environment with a compressed standard library (issue #14)
+   - On Mac we are packaging an isolated Python 3.6 environment with an uncompressed standard library
  - [ ] What does the Python API look like?
  - [ ] Will I write functions or classes?
  - [ ] Can I have more than one EMS file?